Wei-cyber/jourIntelligence/README.md

 ### This is the code that I followed along with the course
 ### @credit datasets are provided by the MOOC

-## attempts to familarlize basic operations on deep learning framework
+## playing around with the deep learning framework
 1 .
 DL.ipynb

 ## usuage of openAI API